jsmolka/blog/content/posts/progress-report-3/index.md

   </table>
 {{</wrap>}}

 The table above shows a small subset of the 19 possible Thumb instructions.
 When looking at them as a whole, you will notice that they can be decoded by using the most significant eight bits.
 In the previous version of the emulator, decoding and executing an instruction were two separate steps.
-First, a static array of enumerations was used to identify the instruction format and then a switch-case executed the matching instruction handler.
+First, a static array of enumerations was used to identify the instruction format, and then a switch case executed the matching instruction handler.

 ```cpp
 enum class ThumbFormat {